-2 Ibid., "The Municipal Transportation Agency must manage San Francisco's transportation system - which includes automobile, freight, transit, bicycle, and pedestrian networks - to help the City meet those goals."
+2 Ibid., "The Municipal Transportation Agency must manage San Francisco's transportation system - which includes automobile, freight, transit, bicycle, and pedestrian networks - to help the City meet those management decisions.
+Likewise, clear guidelines facilitate dialogue among stakeholders during the public outreach and hearings that are a part of the parking management decision-making process.

-3 The policies for color curb regulations are beyond the scope of this document as they manage sitespecific circumstances rather than parking across a geographic area.
+The policies for color curb regulations are beyond the scope of this document as they manage sitespecific circumstances rather than parking across a geographic area.